 To prevent unintentional charger shut down in normal operation, MOSFET $R{DS(on)}$ selection and PCB layout is very important.
-Figure 22 shows a improvement PCB layout example and its equivalent circuit.
-In this layout, the system current path and charger input current path is not separated, as a result, the system current causes voltage drop in the PCB copper and is sensed by the IC.
+Figure 21 shows a need improve PCB layout example and its equivalent circuit.
+In this layout, system current path and charger input current path is not separated, as a result, the system current causes voltage drop in the PCB copper and is sensed by IC.
 The worst layout is when a system current pull point is after charger input; as a result all system current voltage drops are counted into over current protection comparator.
-The worst case for IC is when the total system current and charger input current sum equals the DPM current.
-When the system pulls more current, the charger IC tries to regulate the R{AC} current as a constant current by reducing the charging current.
+The worst case for IC is the total system current and charger input current sum equals DPM current.
+When system pull more current, the charger IC try to regulate R{AC} current as a constant current by reducing charging current.